 Contributed by Sarah DePhillips

-As part of BlueBarrel's customer service team, I have fielded LOTS of questions about setting up a DIY drip irrigation system.
-These systems pair wonderfully with rain barrels to water gardens, shrubs, and trees.
-If you're feeling a bit mystified by the irrigation component of your rainwater setup, you are not alone!
-In this post, I'll walk you step by step through setting up our inline emitter kit, which is what we most often recommend for watering vegetable gardens.
+As part of BlueBarrel's customer service team, I fielded LOTS of questions about setting up a rain barrel drip irrigation system.
+Gravity-fed drip irrigation systems pair wonderfully with rain barrels to water gardens, shrubs, and trees.
+If you're feeling a bit mystified by the irrigation component of your rain barrel setup, you are not alone!
+In this post, I'll walk you step by step through setting up our inline emitter kit.
+This is what we most often recommend for watering vegetable gardens.

 These steps will be useful once you have the parts in-hand.
-If you're looking for more general information about how to think through a gravity-fed irrigation setup, including videos and a number of different gravity system types, start here.
+If you're looking for more general information about how to think through a gravity-fed rain barrel drip irrigation setup, including videos and a number of different gravity system types, start here.

 How to install BlueBarrel's DIY Drip Irrigation Kit for Gravity-Feed, Inline Emitters:

-Step 7 - At the end of your row, cut the 1/4" line and insert a goof plug to seal the end of the line.
+Step 7.
+At the end of your row, cut the 1/4" line.
+Insert a goof plug to seal the end of the line.

 Photo credits: Sarah DePhillips